SamZorSec/Itead_Sonoff/README.md

 # Sonoff
 Alternative firmware for Sonoff switches, based on the MQTT protocol.
-Sonoff is a small ESP8266 based module, that can toggle mains power and costs only $4.85; see more [here](https://www.itead.cc/sonoff-wifi-wireless-switch.html).
+Sonoff is a small ESP8266 based module, that can toggle mains power and costs only $4.85.
+More information can be found [here](https://www.itead.cc/sonoff-wifi-wireless-switch.html).

 ## Features
 - Wi-Fi credentials configuration using WiFiManager